 “I was observing the whole conflict between both communities and I was asking myself, why is this conflict going on?
 Why is this conflict making so much damage to the city and for those people in those communities?”

-This was one of the many reasons Professional Fellows Program Alumni (Fall 2019), Omar Assaf created SHiFT.
+This was one of the many reasons Professional Fellows Program Alumnus (Fall 2019), Omar Assaf created SHiFT.

 Mr. Assaf is Co-founder and Executive Director of SHiFT, a social innovation hub based in Qobbeh, Tripoli, Lebanon.
 SHiFT was founded after political forces and wars left Tripoli in poverty, violent conflict between neighborhoods and economic turmoil from 2008 to 2014.
 In response to the Lebanese Army’s security plan to stop these conflicts, four activists from Tripoli, including Omar, founded SHiFT as a place for people to come together through recreational activities, social transformation, and shared spaces.
 They wanted to provide a place for inclusive community problem-solving and hopeful change while avoiding the need for residents to seek benefits from associates of the conflicts.